Monitoring Setup¶

 5. Set Up Alerting Rules¶

-BigBrotr includes four alerting rules in monitoring/prometheus/rules/alerts.yml:
+BigBrotr includes seven alerting rules in monitoring/prometheus/rules/alerts.yml:

 | Alert | Expression | Duration | Severity |